jgreener64/phd_thesis/README.md

 - Active site should really be ATP-binding site for CDK2, also consistent name for ANS site
 - Refer to all parts of figures in main text
 - Get C-helix inactivation ref from Greg
-- Panjkovich thesis has some stuff about lack of conservation - see also Panjkovich2010
 - OA on GitHub
 - Add to Spiral
 - Spellcheck